-- (1) Where, following consideration of the Executive's proposals for any plan or strategy, the Council has any objections to them, the Council must take the action set out in 8 (2). - (2) Before the Council - (a) amends a proposed plan or strategy; - (b) approves, for the purpose of its submission to the Secretary of State or any Minister of the Crown for his/her approval, any plan or strategy it must inform the Executive Leader of any objections which it has to the proposals and must give to him/her instructions requiring the Executive to reconsider, in the light of those objections, the proposals submitted to it.
+- (1) Where, following consideration of the Executive's proposals for any plan or strategy, the Council has any objections to them, the Council must take the action set out in 8 (2). - (2) Before the Council - (a) amends a proposed plan or strategy; - (b) approves, for the purpose of its submission to the Secretary of State or any Minister of the Crown for his/her approval, any plan or strategy (whether or not in the form of a draft) of which any part is required to be so submitted; or - (c) adopts (with or without modification) a proposed plan or strategy, it must inform the Executive Leader of any objections which it has to the proposals and must give to him/her instructions requiring the Executive to reconsider, in the light of those objections, the proposals submitted to it.